Pompeo on offense against 'truly hostile' China

 READ: NBA hit by 'substantial' financial losses due to Hong Kong tweet

-"Today we're finally realizing the degree to which the Chinese Communist Party is truly hostile to the United States and our values," Pompeo told the conservative Hudson Institute in New York.
+"Today we're finally realising the degree to which the Chinese Communist Party is truly hostile to the United States and our values," Pompeo told the conservative Hudson Institute in New York.

 Pompeo highlighted China's clampdown on Hong Kong protests and incarceration of Uighur Muslims and said Beijing was seeking international domination - implicitly rejecting US experts who argue that the communist leaders are fundamentally pragmatic.